amamitpandey/tuts/Java/Java_tuts.md

 ### closeble interface :
 it's come with Java.io to handle IOException, purpose is close property of working with file, stream type of work, to free system memory

+### Explicity or Directly destroy method:
+- we can't destroy directly a var or obj but we can assign value as nullthan call system.gc(), GC can destory it
+- in case of IO, stream, DB connection, better to use try-resource-catch, it'll auto remove those

 ```
 try{
 FileReader filereader = new Filereader("text.txt");